Birrega Main Drain: Controversies

-The upper reaches of the drain, in Hilbert, where scheduled to be revegetated as part of the construction of the Avenues housing estate, being advertised as the Birrega Living Stream.
+The upper reaches of the drain, in Hilbert, were scheduled to be revegetated as part of the construction of the Avenues housing estate, being advertised as the Birrega Living Stream.
 In 2023, six years later, local residence criticised the developers for not fulfilling this promise.
-The developer, blamed approval delays and market conditions for the lack of progress in the development around the water way.
+The developer blamed approval delays and market conditions for the lack of progress in the development around the water way.

-A side effect of the Birrega Main Drain connecting to the Wungong Brook is the linking of two normally separate catchments, the Swan Coastal Catchment and the Peel-Harvey Catchment, which has led to the spread of invasive species from one catchment to the other, like the pearl cichlid.
+A side effect of the Birrega Main Drain connecting to the Wungong Brook is the linking of two normally separate catchments, the Swan Coastal catchment and the Peel-Harvey catchment, which has led to the spread of invasive species from one catchment to the other, like the pearl cichlid.
 When this was discovered in 2015, the Western Australian Department of Fisheries and key stakeholders moved to block the junction of the two.